carrier-pigeon-ultra/P3-front-end/README.md

  </ul>

 # Instructions
-For an exhaustive list of required pacckages, see Startup.md.

 To view the deployed application, go to http://codepipeline-us-west-2-791209503483.s3-website-us-west-2.amazonaws.com.
-To run the applcation locally, clone the project, navigate to the project root directory and enter the command "ng serve -o"
+To run the applcation locally, clone the project, navigate to the project root directory and enter the command "ng serve -o".
+Thorough instructions are availible in <a href='https://github.com/carrier-pigeon-ultra/P3-front-end/blob/main/STARTUP.md'>STARTUP.md<a>.